- Here are two new Mindful Teachers posts about mindfulness and self-care in the midst of the Corona Crisis:

 Self-care is far from self-indulgent, especially among those of us who are committed to serving others.
 It isn’t about being selfish or shirking our responsibilities.
 It’s about figuring out what aspects of our work and schedules we have control over and making choices about how to most effectively spend our time and energy.

-NEW Post: Self-Care Playlist: Gentle Standing Yoga and Stretching Videos
+Self-Care Playlist: Gentle Standing Yoga and Stretching Videos

 Posters, Quizzes, and Infographics About Mindfulness and Self-Care